for mistakes, for being born

 for the certainty of the fall –

-thank you for the small forgivenesses
+thank you for simple forgivenesses

 that I’ve learned how to grow, like